 This blog will provide you information about Mitigation.
-First of all, we will discuss the Concept of Mitigation with an example.
-Then we will discuss the tern Environmental Mitigation along with the Mitigation Measures for Environment.
-Then we will discuss the main Advantages and Disadvantages of Mitigation.
-At the end, we will discuss the Applications of Mitigation.
-This blog will provide concept of environmental Mitigation, Mitigation measures, Advantages and Disadvantages and Application of Mitigation
+We will discuss the Concept of Mitigation with an example, the term Environmental Mitigation along with the Mitigation Measures for Environment, Advantages and Disadvantages of Mitigation, the Applications and also Case Studies of Environmental Mitigation.
+This blog will provide concept of Environmental Mitigation measures, Advantages and Disadvantages and Application of Mitigation

 1. Meaning of Mitigation: